zalyoung/gitlab-handbook/content/handbook/legal/esg/_index.md

 **Regions supported through volunteerism:** TBD by Missing Maps based upon the open source projects currently open.

-#### Goodera & Incorporated Foundation, Japan
+#### Goodera, Club Rainbow & The Ronald McDonald House, APAC & Americas

 Hospital visits and medical treatment lead to significant mental and physical stress in children.
 Studies have shown that listening to an audiobook could be effective in alleviating fear and anxiety for children during treatment or while at the pediatric care center.
 For this event, volunteers will audio-record short stories and poems for children undergoing treatment.
 The audiobooks will be available at the nonprofit's center as a source of comfort and engagement over the course of their treatment.

 **Necessary volunteer skills:** No technical skills are required to volunteer.
 Volunteers should feel comfortable reading aloud in a private setting.
-This event will currently be held in English, however if there are enough volunteers who prefer to record the books in Japanese, we will offer that as an alternative opportunity.

 **Date:** 2024-12-5.
 Sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSeyx5hjQFGnfIBJDjKe9vcfOLCodhwHME_C16BQAbXvivrV6w/viewform).

 **Time commitment:** 1 hour

-**Regions supported through volunteerism:** APAC
+**Regions supported through volunteerism:** APAC & US

 #### Goodera & YouthBuild, Mexico